franklobsty25/franklobsty25/README.md

-A devoted backend developer with three years of experience developing web-based SaaS applications.
+A dedicated software developer with three years of experience developing web and mobile-based SaaS applications.
 I thrive in competitive team environments and bring creativity and rational problem-solving skills to high-pressure situations.
 I am excited to work with forward-thinking innovators in web development and SaaS solutions.

-I am currently learning Solidity for Smart Contracts and honing my CSS skills to complement my backend knowledge and achieve full-stack developer mastery.
+I am a lifelong learner, consistently updated with industry trends and advancements.
+Currently, I am learning Solidity for smart contracts and exploring blockchain technology (Web3).

 *LANGUAGES*